IgniteUI/igniteui-docfx/en/components/drop_down.md

 export class AppModule {}
 ```

 Let's create a simple dropdown that provides several options items to choose from.
-To achieve this, we use the **igx-drop-down** and **igx-drop-down-item** components as well as **igx-toggle** to open/close the dropdown.
+To achieve this, we use the **igx-drop-down** component as well as **igx-toggle** to open/close the dropdown.

 To continue, include all needed modules and import them in the **app.module.ts** file.